 David: A little obvious.

-Nadia: So, I was constantly trying to do food, whether events, or company events, to friends, hosting someone else’s fundraisers at my place.
+The Pasta Queen: So, I was constantly trying to do food, whether events, or company events, friends, hosting someone else’s fundraisers at my place.
 Right?
 I have a very large home here in Florida.
 It’s almost 8,000 square feet, so it’s perfect for parties.

 David: Yes.
 That’s very clear from the TikTok.